green-sprout/green-sprout.github.io/docs/docs/general/srs.md

 **post-conditions:** The map displays only the restaurants that match the selected filters.
 **Story points:** 13

-**2. View restaurant**
+**2. View point of interest**
-View restaurants shows the user information about the selected restaurant including name, cuisine, pictures, overall rating and existing reviews.
+View point of interest shows the user information about the selected point of interest (e.g restaurant) including name, cuisine, pictures, overall rating and existing reviews.
 Sequence Diagram:
 ![Sequence Diagram to view restaurant](../../assets/srs/selectrestaurant-sd.svg) GUI Mockup: